Joblessness Fund

 Busy lives don’t leave room to analyze every investment or vet every charity.
 We’re overwhelmed, pulled in a hundred directions — wallets clenched, hearts tugged, minds skeptical.
 Deep down, we know there has to be a better way.
 That’s why we’re building collaborative giving funds—uniting content, community, and tools that make it possible to do more, together.

-We are committed to excellence and transparency, which is why we invite independent third-party organizations to evaluate our work.
-Every two years, each fund undergoes an external review that is made available to prospective donors and partners.
-This review outlines the fund’s theory of change, portfolio analysis, governance, operations, and grantmaking practices.
-It also reviews investment activity and verifies the accuracy of reporting—ensuring donors can give with confidence and clarity.
+We are committed to excellence and transparency, which is why we engage independent third-party organizations — including Calvin Edwards & Company, All Access International, and Brightlight Impact — to evaluate our work.
+Every two years, each fund undergoes an external review made available to prospective donors and partners.
+This review outlines the fund's theory of change, portfolio analysis, governance, operations, and grantmaking practices.
+It also reviews investment activity and verifies the accuracy of reporting — ensuring donors can give with confidence and clarity.

 Investment Committee (More Coming Soon)